Key Learning Points

 … these would have totally different approaches in Chinese medicine!

 Very often, asthma sufferers also have skin problems.
-In Chinese medicine, as in Western medicine, there's definitely a reason for this.
+In Chinese medicine, as in Western medicine, there’s definitely a reason for this.
+(Read more about asthma causes and the reasons for it here.)

 On this page we’re concentrating on allergy induced asthma.
 So if allergy induced asthma is not your problem, try one of the following: